hellocoop/www.hello.coop/src/resources/standards.md

 ## OpenID Connect Key Binding

 Relying Parties may be composed of a number of components.
-Demonstrating proof of possession (DPoP0  of a cryptographic key when sharing an ID Token between components improves security.
+Demonstrating proof of possession (DPoP)  of a cryptographic key when sharing an ID Token between components improves security.
 This specification defines how a relying party can have its key bound to an ID Token by the OpenID Provider.

 Dick is one of the authors of [OpenID Connect Key Binding](https://github.com/openid/connect-key-binding).